w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 ![bags list example 1](../assets/bags-list-example-1.png)

-If one decides to automatically send staking rewards to the stash account and bond them (i.e. compound staking), the position within a bag changes over time and this may result in a change of bag.
+If one decides to send staking rewards to the stash account and automatically bond them (i.e. compounding the staking rewards), the position within a bag does not change automatically.
+The same scenario applies to a slashing event, i.e., when a nominator gets slashed, their position within a bag does not change.
+This might result in a scenario where the node is in the wrong bag and needs to be placed in the right bag.
 Any nominator within a specific bag can submit the permissionless extrinsic `rebag` within the `voterList` pallet instance to update the positions of those accounts that do not belong to their bag, and place them in the correct one.
 Actions like bonding/unbonding tokens automatically rebags